aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 ```

 :::info
-In this lab we use the Graal compiler option `-Ob` to enable quick build mode, which improves the performance of the compilation stage.
+In this lab, we used the Graal compiler option `-Ob` to enable quick build mode, which improves the performance of the compilation stage.
 Usually, this is used during development.
-More information can be found [here](https://www.graalvm.org/latest/reference-manual/native-image/overview/BuildOutput/).
+To learn more, see [Native Image Build Output](https://www.graalvm.org/latest/reference-manual/native-image/overview/BuildOutput/).
 :::

 ## 1. Preparing components

-In `pom.xml`-file, we have included two different Maven-profiles which covers a JVM- as well as a GraalVM-build.
+In the `pom.xml` file, we have included two different Maven-profiles which cover a JVM-, and GraalVM-build.

 In the following section, you can see the modified Dockerfile.